 Liszt at the piano, Charles Burney's Travels, and a visit to 17th-Century Italy

-This weekend, March 4-6, we welcome Keyboard Networks, the Westfield Center’s graduate-student organized conference running from Friday afternoon to Saturday evening (https://westfield.org/conferences/keyboardnetworks/).
+Keyboard Networks, the Westfield Center's graduate-student organized conference runs from Friday afternoon to Saturday evening (https://westfield.org/conferences/keyboardnetworks).

-As part of the conference, and around its edges, there’ll be chances to hear Scottish pianist and musicologist Kenneth Hamilton talk about and play music by Liszt and Chopin (Friday, 8pm, Barnes Hall) and also two opportunities for organ aficionados: Annette Richards and David Yearsley performing music from 18th-century Europe for four hands and multiple keyboard instruments (organ, harpsichord and fortepiano) in Barnes Hall at 8pm on Saturday, and, on Sunday evening at 5pm, Jonathan Schakel with guest violinist David Sariti playing music from 17th-century Italy in Sage Chapel.
+As part of the conference, and around its edges, there'll be chances to hear Scottish pianist and musicologist Kenneth Hamilton talk about and play music by Liszt and Chopin, and also two opportunities for organ aficionados: Annette Richards and David Yearsley performing music from 18th-century Europe for four hands and multiple keyboard instruments (organ, harpsichord and fortepiano) in Barnes Hall, and Jonathan Schakel with guest violinist David Sariti playing music from 17th-century Italy in Sage Chapel.